 Cheyenne did not remain a wild town for long, as a booming livestock industry attracted investment from eastern and foreign cattle barons.
 With this new wealth, Cheyenne developed fine hotels, theaters, and the first opera house west of the Mississippi.
 In the 1880s, Cheyenne was the wealthiest per capita city in the world.
 The state Capitol’s dome was even covered in gold leaf.

 Modern visitors can hear many of these classic stories on the Cheyenne Street Railway Trolley’s historic tour (800-426-5009; Daily May – Sept.).
 For a similar experience, free horse-drawn carriage rides are available in the downtown area.
-Kids will enjoy the excitement of the West at the Terry Bison Ranch (307-634-4171) which boasts wagon and horseback rides, exotic animals, and 3,200 bison.
+Kids will enjoy the excitement of the West at the Terry Bison Ranch (307-634-4171) which boasts train and horseback rides, exotic animals, and 3,200 bison.